Skip to content

 What you see in the list

-On the device's Interfaces tab, each row shows the name, type, enabled state, speed, VLAN, cable count, and any IP addresses attached to it.
+On the device's Interfaces tab, each row shows the name, type, enabled state, speed, VLAN, cable count, any IP addresses attached to it, and the description.
 Sub-interfaces are indented under their parent, and aggregate members show their LAG — see Virtual & aggregate interfaces.

 Attaching IP addresses